lisa-lumos/Snowflake/11-security.md

 For optimal flexibility in access control, create object `access roles` with different object permissions (such as db1_r, db1_rw, ...), and grant them to `functional roles` (such as analyst, data_engineer, ...).
 These functional roles can can form their own hierarchy.

-Database roles (in preview), scope is the db that they live in:
+Database roles, scope is the db that they live in:
 - Ease of management: Database owners can create & manage db roles, grant privileges to db roles, grant db roles to other db roles in the same db.
 - Data share: can be used in data share, instead of one IMPORTED PRIVILEGES to all.